 And most importantly, remember that you are never really done.
 To this day, I still have a great deal to learn about many subjects like stocks, bonds, real estate, precious metals, annuities, business ventures, and so on!
 The process is never complete and is always ongoing.

-If you’re interesting in getting started with investing, check out my Top Money Book Recommendations.
+If you’re interesting in getting started with investing, check out my.
 Each of these (in addition to many other resources) was a big help to me on a wide variety of topics.
 Remember, we all have to start somewhere.
 And I hope you can use my blog as one of those resources that helps you to move along your own personal path.

 Readers: To what do you attribute getting you into investing?
 What keeps you out of trouble?
 Do you consider yourself to be a beginner or advanced?
 What resources do you rely upon for safe and reliable information?
 Please feel free to share!